drgerg/qr4wd/README.md

 clipboard so you can paste it.

 There are many ways to use it.
 Snip a QR code on the screen, or right-click on a QR and 'Copy Image'.
-Run qrtool.exe (I have the icon pinned to my Taskbar) and then CTRL-V paste the text into an application like Notepad.
+Now click the qr4wd icon, (I have the icon pinned to my Taskbar) and then CTRL-V paste the text into an application like Notepad.
 I have my most consistent positive results when using Windows' Snipping tool.

-In reverse, CTRL-C copy text, then run qrtool.exe.
+In reverse, CTRL-C copy text, then click the qr4wd icon.
 Then CTRL-V paste into a graphics application like Paint or AutoCAD or your PDF editor.

 NOTE: There is no feedback.
 You'll know it worked when you paste.
 That's exactly